 - Cusco is a sprawling city, but most of the main sites are within walking distance of each other, if you don’t mind a few hills in between.

 - A boleto turistico (tourist ticket) is required to visit most of the attractions in the Cusco region, including museums and archaeological sites.
-The full ticket is valid for 10 days and includes 14 sites.
+The full ticket is valid for 10 days and includes 16 sites.
 There are also partial tickets valid for 1 or 2 days that include fewer sites.
-You can buy the tourist ticket at the entrances to the included sites.
+You can buy the tourist ticket at entrances to the included sites or in advance online.

 - We explored the historic centre of Cusco and Sacsayhuaman on our own, but hired a private guide to take us to the Sacred Valley and South Valley.
 Another way to see the sites outside Cusco is to take a taxi tour.
 Your hotel should be able to help you arrange this.